arrow-left

 Smart Card Reader Issues Tracker for Sonoma

-On MacOS we make use of the launcd service to automatically start the Trust1Connector upon startup of the machine.
-In some cases where users have installed certain antivirus or antimalware software it will prevent launchd services to startup immediately.
-The reason here being that the antimalware or antivirus software should be the first that start up so it can controll the launchd services.
+On MacOS we make use of the launchd service to automatically start the Trust1Connector upon startup of the machine.
+In some cases where users have installed certain antivirus or anti-malware software it will prevent launched services to startup immediately.
+The reason here being that the anti-malware or antivirus software should be the first that start up so it can controll the launchd services.

 In this case the Trust1Connector will not be started and will receive an error on the launchd.